sidedrawer/sd-javascript-sdk/README.md

 }); // you can target a different environment, using { baseUrl: 'https://...' }
 ```

 Then you can use the different modules to communicate with our APIs.
-For example, to search records:
+Examples:

+Search Records

 ```javascript
 const sd = new SideDrawer({